alextegelid/qmk-keymap-svg/README.md

-# Draw an svg image from your QMK keymap.c file
+# Draw an svg image from your Ferris QMK keymap.c file

-Derived from [callum-oakley/keymap](https://github.com/callum-oakley/keymap) this adaptation takes the keymap.c as an argument and parses it to generate the svg image.
-This is very much a work in progress.
+This script takes the keymap.c of a Ferris keyboard as an argument and parses it to generate the svg image.
 If you have any suggestions, please open a PR or an issue.
+Uses the drawing functions from [callum-oakley/keymap](https://github.com/callum-oakley/keymap).

-Currently only tested with the layout of the [Ferris keyboard](https://github.com/davidphilipbarr/Sweep).
+**Ferris only.** Currently only tested with the layout of the [Ferris keyboard](https://github.com/davidphilipbarr/Sweep).
 I use the [Ben Vallack mod](https://github.com/benvallack/Ferris-Sweep-Tweaked) of the [Ferris Sweep](https://github.com/davidphilipbarr/Sweep) myself.
 The default settings (column stagger, thumb cluster offset etc.) matches the layout of the Ferris keyboard.
+It should also work with similar layouts (Corne, Kyria etc.), but you may need to adjust the settings.

 ## Usage